 Iran is a Halal destination; most of the foods in Iran are in the category of Halal Food.
 Halal is referring to the food allowed by Islam rules, although you can find other meals like pork meat which are forbidden in Islam.

-The most known Iranian food is Polo, Persian Rice.
+The most known Iranian food is Polo or Berenj, Persian Rice.
 Most of the Iranian families eat rice every single day of their life, Me for example!, so In Iranian food Menu, you can find the combination of Persian rice with different kinds of stews, Kebabs or even fruits like cherry.
-The way the Iranian people cook Polo is specific.
+The preparation of Polo in Iran is different from other countries, a combination of cooking tricks!

-Ghormeh Sabzi, the herbal stew with the piece of meat, Fesenjan, the stew containing walnut, pomegranate sauce and chicken or meatballs, Tahchin the mixture of rice, chicken, eggs and saffron which make a cake, Tahdig, Crunchy fried rice which can be mixed with potato, bread and much more things, Caviar, a special fish eggs, Jigar, lamp liver, kidney and heart kebab which can be found in street kitchens, and finally Kaleh Pache, a surprise you need to encounter here.
+Ghormeh Sabzi, the herbal stew with the piece of meat, Fesenjan, the stew containing walnut, pomegranate sauce and chicken or meatballs, Tahchin the mixture of rice, chicken, eggs and saffron which make a cake, ِDizi or Abgoosht the combination of different beans, tomato and meat, Tahdig, Crunchy fried rice which can be mixed with potato, bread and much more things, Jigar, lamp liver, kidney and heart kebab which can be found in street kitchens, and finally Kaleh Pache, a surprise you need to encounter here!!

 The high lights of Iranian food most of the time includes different types of meat, so Iran may not be a heaven for veg travelers.
 Although this does not mean that as a vegetarian you will be left standard for food in Iran.
 Some Iranian cities have vegetarian restaurants like Tehran and Shiraz, in the other cities local food is the best choice for such people.
 Kashke bademjan, Mirza Ghaasemi, Ash Reshteh, Omelet, Falafel, Potato Cutlet and vegetable kuku are the examples of vegetarian dishes which can be find easily in Iranian restaurants.
 Another choice is fast food, such as vegetable Pizzas and Pasta.

-Here are some famous desserts in Iran, Ranginak, Shole- zard, Iranian Halva, Bastani (Iranian ice cream), Faloodeh shirazi, different kinds of cakes and also Zoolbia and bamieh which are just available during Ramadan.
+Some ingredients like saffron, rose-water, cinnamon and pistachio are the highlights of Persian desserts.
+There are few desserts you can mostly find in different restaurants such as Ranginak (date and walnut), Shole-zard (saffron rice pudding), Iranian Halva, Bastani (Iranian ice cream), Faloodeh Shirazi (rice noodles), different kinds of cakes and also Zoolbia and bamieh which are mostly available during the month of Ramadan.

 Various kinds of non-alcoholic drinks are common among Iranian people such as soda, coke, Pepsi, fruit juice, Islamic beer, and much more.
 Some of them are originally from Iran like Sharbat and Aragh which are in different tastes and a must-try Persian beverage during Summer times.
 Aragh or Arak is extracted from simple plants such as Eglantine, Roze and Meant.
 Arak also can be mixed with herbal seeds.
 Based on the medical articles, the positive effects of Arak on the body is more than the plant itself.